arishsaifi/to-do-list/README.md

 ## Usage

 1. Open the app in your preferred web browser.
+2. Edit tasks by clicking on them.
-2. Create a new task by clicking on the "Add Task" button.
+3. Create a new task by clicking on the "Add " button.
-3. Edit tasks by clicking on them.
-Mark tasks as completed by checking the box.
-4. Organize tasks using priority levels, due dates, and categories.
-5. Utilize the search and filter options to manage your tasks effectively.

 ## Screenshots